 As workers across the country are slowly beginning to return to the workplace, many are looking for ways to reduce the stress brough about by the pandemic.
 This is especially prevalent in the legal industry, which is notorious for substance abuse and mental health issues.

-Turns out that our pets might be able to help do just that.
+Turns out that our pets might be able to help more than we originally thought!

 In fact, research has shown that interacting with animals not only helps reduce anxiety and stress, but it can also lower blood pressure, improve our cardiovascular health, and have positive effects on our mental and physical health in many other ways.
 What’s more, people who bring their dogs to work experience lower stress levels throughout the work day, report higher levels of job satisfaction, and have a more positive perception of their employer.

 And plenty of lawyers can attest to this.